 Why did you decide to teach English overseas in the first place?

 I wanted to travel abroad after graduating from undergrad, and I had always wanted to visit China.
 I chose to work at York because they seemed reliable, were managed by foreigners who had been through the process of relocating to China themselves, and because I wanted to work with children.

-Can you tell us of any fond memories you have about your time working at York English?
+Can you tell us of any fond memories you have about your time working as an ESL teacher at York English?

 The collaborative atmosphere, the group dinners, the fantastic teaching assistants (TAs) and all of my students.
 I still stay in touch with one of my T.A.s on WeChat and even helped her to get a visa to come visit me in the US.
 Some of my students stay in touch with me via email too!